DareAngeL/Graede/README.md

 grades to students hassle-free which will make their school life easier, and more productive.

-I also provide a grade viewer for students where they can view their grades anytime and anywhere using their smartphones.
+I also provide a [Grade Viewer](https://github.com/DareAngeL/Graede-Viewer) for students where they can view their grades anytime and anywhere using their smartphones.

 ## What